timonus/UIImageViewAnimatedGIF/README.md

 ## Usage

-Animated images are represented using the `TJAnimatedImage` object, you can create a `TJAnimatedImage` using using data or a file URL as input.
+Animated images are represented using the `TJAnimatedImage` object, you can create a `TJAnimatedImage` using data or a file URL as input.

 This library adds a category on `UIImageView` that gives it an `animatedImage` property, setting this to an instance of `TJAnimatedImage` will play the animated image, setting it to `nil` will stop playback.